The case against Clive Palmer: you can't buy our love

-If you ever doubted the words of Paul McCartney’s Can’t Buy Me Love, just look to Clive Palmer, the big-talking, big-spending head of the United Australia Party (UAP).
+If you ever doubted Paul McCartney’s Can't Buy Me Love, just look to Clive Palmer, the big-talking, big-spending chairman of the United Australia Party (UAP).

 Join the conversation